VNNikolaidis/nnlib2Rcpp/README.md

 ---

-I would like to add more classic NNs implementations in nnlib2 (and thus nnlib2Rcpp) but have limited time right now.
-Please let me know if interested to contribute.
+The nnlib2 used in this package is a collection of C++ classes and templates for creating NNs.
+For an exemple of NN implementation see the MAM related code.
+We would like to add more classic NNs implementations in nnlib2 (and thus nnlib2Rcpp).
+Please let us know if interested to contribute.